jaems33/advanced_rust/channel/README.md

 - A mutex is like a boolean semaphore (a boolean flag you check and atomically update).
 If the flag is set and something else is in the critical section and has the mutex, with a boolean semaphore you have to spin and repeatedly check to see it.
 With a mutex, the OS can put the thread to sleep and wake it back up when the mutex becomes available.
 - The problem of course with using a `Vector` as a queue is that removing elements from the beginning results in having to shift all the elements over to fill the hole that was removed, so a better alternative is a `RingBuffer`.
 Rust also has `VecDeque` which is sort of like a vector but stores start and end position seperately.
 So if you pop from the beginning, it just moves the pointer to where the data starts.
 The data might end up wrapping around but it can be used as a queue rather than a stack.
 - Blocking version of Receive: Provide a receive whereby if there isn't something yet, it waits for something to be in the channel.
 - `Condvar` needs to be outside the `mutex`, because a thread is holding the mutex and you need to wake another thread up.
 The person you wake up has to take the mutex but because you're holding the mutex they'll go back to sleep because you're still holding it.
 After you finish, no thread is awake causing a **deadlock.** `Condvar` is let go at the same time you notify the other thread.
-- With `Condvar` requires an input of a mutex guard, so that you prove you own the lock and it'll make sure it does the step as an `atomic` step.
+Thus, `Condvar` requires an input of a mutex guard, so that you prove you own the lock and it'll make sure it does the step as an `atomic` step.
 - `atomic` actions that happen all at once.
 It either happens completely or nothing happens at all.
 No side effects are noticeable until the action is complete.
 No other process can interfere with the manipulation of data by an atomic action.
 - `wait` gives a mutex guard back.
 If you get woken up, you automatically get handed the mutex.
 Thus, to use wait, you must pass in a guard.
 On a `condvar`
 - Async/Await is generally when you are I/O bound not CPU bound
 - `notify_one()` does not guarantee which thread will be woken up
 - `Arc::strong_count(self)` gives how many references there are to that arc.
 - Generally shouldn't wake up threads unless you need to (related to performance rather than correctness)
+- Difference between synchronous and asynchronous channels: Whether sends can block.
+In a sychronous channel, the senders and receivers are synchronized.
+Imagine a sender that's much faster than the receiver.
+In a synchronous channel, the channel has a capacity and if the channel is filled than the sender blocks.
+- The advantage of a synchronous channel is that there is backpressure, the sender will eventually start blocking as well.
+- If the sender is blocking but the receiver receives something, the receiver can tell the sender that it's okay to send
+- `sync_channel`: takes a `usize` bound which is the channel's capacity, returns a `SyncSender` and `Receiver`.
+- `weak` is a version of `Arc` that doesn't increment the reference count, but you have a way to try to update the reference count if the reference count hasn't already gotten down to zero.
+One downside of `weak` is everytime you try to send you have to atomically update the reference count and decrement it after which adds overhead.

+- Calling push_back on a `vector` is not necessarily free as the data structure might to be allocated elsewhere (while the previous instance is deallocated).
+Resizing isn't blocking, the resize takes longer and in the meantime you can't do sends or receives.
+In practice, you don't use a deque.